dangaiden/cicd-go/How-to.md

 - [ ] Now in GH actions

 - [ ] Modify the app to add a new handler.

+# Flowchart.

+1. "terraform apply" for deliver all the GCP and GKE infrastructure with Traefik configured.
+2. Push a change to the repository in the app folder to trigger a GH action.
+3. The GH action will:
+    3.1
+    3.2
+    3.3

 # First step